Biomedical Informatics

 Our staff is well-versed in today’s bioinformatic tools, programming languages, data types, and computing platforms, including high-performance and cloud environments.
 We also develop new tools and customized analyses specifically tailored to your needs.

-To help with your genomic research, we offer Next-Generation Sequencing (NGS) data analysis methodologies, including:
+To help with your genomic research, we offer a wide array of Next-Generation Sequencing (NGS) data analysis services, including:

 • whole-genome and whole-exome sequencing;